Jahanshah1/sales-Forecasting-model-/README.md

 link to the model - https://share.streamlit.io/jahanshah1/sales-forecasting-model-/main/final.py

 ## Introduction
-This is an ARIMA (Auto Regressive Integrated Moving Average) model to predict the sales of a business or a product with a user friendly graph plot, It can help predict future sales based on the historical data given in `.csv` format.
+This is an ARIMA (Auto Regressive Integrated Moving Average) model to predict the sales of a business or a product with an user friendly graph plot, It can help predict future sales based on the historical data given in `.csv` format.

 ## screenshots
 ### main-page